emsterdam1/anRNAlab-Protocols/Lentivirus-Stables/virus-production-HEK293T.md

   | Envelope plasmid | 100 ng/µl | **20**  µL |
   | ddH<sub>2</sub>O |  | **390**  µL |
   || **Total** | **450** µL |

+  _Note: It is extremely helpful to include a GFP (or other fluorescent reporter) control plate.<br/>
+   This will allow you to check success of the transfection, as GFP will be expressed transiently from the carrier plasmid._

 **4.** Perform each transfection 1 at a time, for each DNA mixture:
   *  Add 50 µL of 2.5 M CaCl<sub>2</sub>.
 Vortex for 5 seconds.